KSSwimmy/Project-Initiation-Starting-a-Successful-Project/README.md

 sales and support channels are available 24/7 by the end of the year.

 Some of these company-level key results could become the basis for projects.

+- OKR stands for Objective and Key Results.
+They combine a goal and a metric to determine a measurable outcome.
+- Objectives define what needs to be achieved and describe a desired outcome.
+- Key Results define how you will measure the outcome of your objective.
+- Company-level OKRs are shared across an organization so that everyone can align and focus their efforts to help the company reach its goals.
+- Project-level OKRs help define measurable project goals.
+They need to align with and support both company and departmental-level OKRs.

 ---
 ### Reading: Creating OKRs for your project